StartloJ/my-devops-universe/6.Security administration/1.PKI(Public Key Infrastructure)/Explanation.md

 `What is PKI?` Before answering this question, you should know to What is **Symmetric** and **Asymmetric** encryption.

 You can understand a key difference between **Symmetric** and **Asymmetric** encryption.
-In a simple scenario, Asymmetric encryption will be stronger and more secure than Symmetric encryption.
+In a simple scenario, Asymmetric encryption will be stronger and more secure than Symmetric encryption because we do not use same secret key for encrypt/decrypt messages.

 Information security has grown to be a hugely important factor in any communication, transaction, and ETC. A little vulnerability or weakness in communication that can be leveraged to devastating effects.
 This session will show you two encryption techniques that can be used to tighten communication security.